1j01/mopaint/README.md

 # Mopaint

 Mopaint is a sort of rewrite of, or successor to [JS Paint],
 without the limiting factor of being first and foremost a recreation of MS Paint from Windows 98,
 on more solid foundations (e.g. [React] (or [Preact] or [Vue]) instead of [jQuery], [Webpack] (or [Rollup]) instead of a bunch of scripts, probably [Redux]... instead of just a bunch of mutable global variables),
 where I plan to implement things that I feel would be too difficult to implement in that codebase,
-starting first with collaborative image editing.
+such as collaborative image editing.

 I want it to be a *modern*, *modular*, *multi-user* painting app, and *more!*

-I may backport some things to JS Paint, and may eventually rewrite JS Paint to use a core editing engine of Mopaint.
+(I may backport some things to JS Paint, and may eventually rewrite JS Paint to use a core editing engine of Mopaint.)

 ## Crazy (or at least Kooky) Ideas